 Vaping puts nicotine into the body.
 Nicotine is highly addictive and can:

-slow brain development in teens and affect memory, concentration, learning, self-control, attention, and mood
+slow brain development in kids and teens and affect memory, concentration, learning, self-control, attention, and mood

-increase the risk of other types of addiction later in life
+increase the risk of other types of addiction as adults

 Some people use e-cigarettes to vape marijuana, THC oil, and other dangerous chemicals.
 Besides irritating the lungs, these drugs also affect how someone thinks, acts, and feels.